Bongani-4/OASIS_Unit_Converter_A/README.md

 ### Instruction

-Open the ConverterApplication folder ,Proper  detailed README file and all neccesary files are inside.
+Open the ConverterApplication folder ,Proper  detailed README file and all necessary files are inside.